Where To Buy London Eye Tickets

 What to do if the London Eye tickets are sold out

-Third party reseller sites will be the best place to buy London Eye tickets at the very last minute.
-These sites buy tickets in bulks so you can always hope they have a spare one or count on some last minute cancellation.
+Third-party bookings sites will be the best place to buy London Eye tickets at the very last minute.
+These sites buy tickets in bulks and allow free cancellation so you can always hope they have a spare one or count on some last minute cancellation.

 I recommend using GetYourGuide for last minute tickets.